OP 65.02: Effort Commitment and Certification

 • Complete online effort training every three years

-• Monitor salary charges and effort on a monthly basis
+• Monitor salary charges and effort monthly

 • Notify the effort coordinator in a timely manner of any necessary labor redistributions